 The Twenty-seventh International Seminar on Urban Form (ISUF 2020) will take place in Salt Lake City, Utah, USA, from September 1 to 4, 2020.
 The conference is organized by the College of Architecture + Planning at the University of Utah.
 The organizers invite participation in the Conference by interested academics and professionals.

-In returning to North America, it is appropriate for morphologists to reflect on the cities that are being built in the 21st century and analyze the extraordinary changes in urban form that characterized 20th century cities.
+In returning to North America, it is appropriate for morphologists to reflect on the cities that are being built in the 21st century and the responses to 20th century form, which was interpreted widely in the US.
 The theme of “Cities in the 21st Century” will also look forward to the new morphologies of world mega-cities, which are decidedly unique in history, as well as responsive to burgeoning city populations.
 The theme has special meaning, in that there is a new urgency in developing and adapting sustainable urban forms for the growing majority of residents in cities.

 This theme will explore the current state of evolving world urban morphology, encompassing the following subthemes: